olivergondza/olivergondza.github.io/_posts/2019-04-05-intellij-idea-custom-postfix-completion.md

 $EXPR$.ae -> org.junit.Assert.assertEquals(|, $EXPR$);
 ```

-As you can surely guess, IDEA will add the static import (presumably according to
-IDE preferences) and replaces the `$EXPR$` token with the expression being wrapped.
+As you can surely guess, IDEA will replace the `$EXPR$` token with the expression being wrapped.
 None of this is really a discovery except for the fact, the official [documentation](https://www.jetbrains.com/help/idea/settings-postfix-completion.html)
 does not mention how to declare desired caret position _after_ the template has been
 applied.
 If left unspecified, the caret is placed behind the resulting declaration which is